soodoku/meta_ps/ReadMe.md

 #### Results

-The data show that till well into 1960s, average article published in the [APSR](http://journals.cambridge.org/action/displayJournal?jid=PSR) was solo-authored.
+The data show that till well into the 1960s, the average article published in the [APSR](http://journals.cambridge.org/action/displayJournal?jid=PSR) was solo-authored.
 Today, co-authored papers are the norm.

 ![No. of authors over time](figs/n_authors_per_article_over_time.png)

 Over the past 100 or so years, [article length](figs/article_length.pdf) has shown marked variability.
-There is a marked see-saw pattern in the average length of the article but unlike top economics journals, we don't see a marked trend towards longer articles.
+There is a marked see-saw pattern in the average length of the article, but unlike top economics journals we don't see a marked trend towards longer articles.
 It is very likely, however, that the length of online appendices has grown substantially.

 Number of views an [article](figs/fulltext_views.pdf) or [abstract](figs/abstract_views.pdf) has received follows the familiar power law distribution with most articles receiving very few views.